cioccarellia/billing-protector/README.md

 ```

 This method returns the absolute path of the `su` binary, if present.
 If not, an empty string is returned.
-To operate with this file you need root permission since it is surely placed in a protected device zone.
+To operate with this file you need root permission since it will be placed in a protected file system zone.
-This method works also if you don't require root permission.
+This method works if you don't require root permissions too.